B. Smith, model turned lifestyle guru, dead at 70

-NEW YORK (AP) — Model, restaurateur and lifestyle guru Barbara “B.” Smith has died at her Long Island home, her family announced in a statement on social media.
-She was 70.

-Smith died Saturday evening after battling early onset Alzheimer’s disease, which she was diagnosed with in 2013.
-She and her husband, Dan Gasby, raised awareness of the disease, and particularly its impacts on the African-American community, following her diagnosis.

-“Heaven is shining even brighter now that it is graced with B.’s dazzling and unforgettable smile,” Gasby said in a lengthy Facebook post honoring her life.
+“Heaven is shining even brighter now that it is graced with B.’s dazzling and unforgettable smile,” Smith’s husband Dan Gasby said on Facebook.

+Smith’s eponymous Manhattan restaurant opened in 1986 and attracted a following among affluent black New Yorkers, The New York Times recalled.
+Essence magazine described it as the place “where the who’s who of black Manhattan meet, greet and eat regularly.”

 Smith wrote three cookbooks, founded three successful restaurants and launched a nationally syndicated television show and a magazine.
 Her successful home products line was the first from a black woman to be sold at a nationwide retailer when it debuted in 2001 at Bed Bath & Beyond.

 In 1976, she became the second black model to be on the cover of Mademoiselle magazine, after Joli Jones in 1969.

+“You epitomized class, true beauty and dignity.
+Rest well Queen,” actress Viola Davis wrote on Twitter.

 Some described Smith as a “black Martha Stewart,” a comparison she said she didn’t mind though she believed the two lifestyle mavens were quite different.

-Note: This story has been corrected to show the spelling of the seasonings brand Smith was a spokeswoman for is McCormick not McCornick.